isabella232/lessonly.github.io/_styleguide/testing.md

 Write tests for your code, please.

+### Avoid using Faker

+We've decided to stop using Faker because in many cases it can cause non-determinate failures.
+You'll notice there may be instances of Faker used in the code (we haven't retroactively removed all uses of Faker yet), but please avoid using it moving forward.

 ### In RSpec tests, denote instance methods with "#" and class methods with "::"

 For example: